dirigible-io/dirigible-io.github.io/help/ide_view_breakpoints.md

 ===

 The Breakpoints view enables you to follow the breakpoins you have created in the course of the debugging process.
-The first column of the view displays the path to the file and the second one - the row where the breakpoint is positioned.
+The first column of the view displays the path to the file in the document repository and the second one - the row where the breakpoint is situated.

 ![Breakpoints view](images/ide_view_breakpoints.png){: .img-responsive }